bablokb/py-datamon/doc/config.md

 If not set, the default is the width of the plot in pixels or 500, if the width is also not set.

+_Currently, the sample size is fixed, i.e. incrementing is not yet implemented._

 Grid-Defintion